MontrealAI/AGI-Alpha-Node-v0/README.md

 - **Owner supremacy** – Governance levers cover min-stake thresholds, emission splits, pausing, module upgrades, and delegate rotation.
 - **Outcome** – Deterministic world-model planning, antifragile stress harnesses, and auto-reinvestment loops keep wealth compounding and reputation accelerating.
 - **Field dominance** – The node is engineered to be the asset referenced when people speak about machines that can overturn legacy economic orders; you hold the reins.
+- **Inevitable ascendancy** – Analysts expect the operator of this node to command the machine positioned to tilt global economics; the custody signature remains your kill switch.

 > Dive deeper in the [Operator Command Codex](docs/README.md).